 Massachusetts' two year community college system was thus inaugurated with the opening of Berkshire Community College (1, 2) and Inauguration of Thomas E. O'Connell (2) who was sworn in as President on September 15, 1960 by Dr. Edward Russell, a member of the Massachusetts Board of Regional Community Colleges.

 Mayor Raymond L. Haughey spoke for the city of Pittsfield.
 Dignitaries from government and academia as well as friends and family were present at this historic event.
-A procession stretched far, marshaled by the new Berkshire Community College faculty, and followed by a long list of guests.
+A procession stretched far, marshalled by the new Berkshire Community College faculty, and followed by a long list of guests.
 Students and their families, citizens from throughout the county, reporters and well wishers crowded the event.

 Governor Foster Furcolo began to deliver the address, but couldn't.
 According to the Berkshire Eagle, "When called upon Governor Foster Furcolo advanced to the lectern.
 He stood there a few moments, his face working with emotion, then spread his hands and sat down, unable to speak.
 Tears glistened in his eyes.
 The audience rose and gave him an ovation."
 Governor Furcolo was "moved to tears at the realization of his dream of establishment of the first of Massachusetts' state regional community colleges, and was unable to give his prepared speech at the convocation ceremonies."
 The Governor's official greetings from the Commonwealth, (2, 3, 4, 5, 6) which he never read, is housed in the archives.

 Originally nine trustees oversaw the supervision of the college, four appointed by the Governor.
-The first President was a 37 year old, Dartmouth graduate and Worcester native named Thomas E. O'Connell.
-Dr. O'Connell had a strong background in education, government and international business.
+The first President was a 37 year old Dartmouth graduate and Worcester native named Thomas E. O'Connell.
+Dr. O'Connell had a strong background in education, government, and international business.
 He had worked with Nelson Rockefeller on technical assistance in Latin America as well as with Mayor Clark of Philadelphia.
-He had been the Deputy Director of New York State budget under William Averell Harriman and served as Executive Assistant to John Sloan Dickey, the President of Dartmouth University.
+He had been the Deputy Director of New York State budget under William Averell Harriman and served as Executive Assistant to John Sloan Dickey, the President of Dartmouth College.
 On that day in September, he stood at the podium and announced that, "this college is being founded in a spirit of hope, and I refer you, ladies and gentleman, to our motto as an earnest of that spirit, 'to travel hopefully is a better thing than to arrive'."

 A new college needed a faculty and the search for teachers yielded an excellent group.
 Faculty included English professors Clara Park and Sandra Thayer, both graduates of Radcliff College, and Joseph J. Walsh.
-Dr. Pier Abetti and Louis Hebert taught French.
+Dr. Pier Abetti, and Louis Hebert taught French.
 Seymour Schwarz taught accounting.
 Mrs. Fredric Meyer taught speech.
-Graphics was taught by Abel Harvey, mathematics by Theodore Herbers and Chemistry by David Morrison.
+Graphics was taught by Abel Harvey, Mathematics by Theodore Herbers, and Chemistry by David Morrison.

 Early on, Dr. O'Connell recognized the need to provide a strong liberal arts program with courses that were as good, if not better, than those taken by freshman and sophomores at private, four-year colleges.
 He recognized the importance of providing a superior education to students who might then transfer to other colleges and universities.
-Dr. O'Connell, a truly renaissance man, whose own interests and accomplishments ran the gamut from international finance to drama, recognized the need of a well rounded curriculum.
+Dr. O'Connell, a truly renaissance man whose own interests and accomplishments ran the gamut from international finance to drama, recognized the need of a well rounded curriculum.
 With the whole nation watching, Berkshire Community College opened its doors to area students (2) and to a brand new movement in higher education.
 Congratulatory messages poured in from around the Commonwealth.